Writing a Great CV

 • Personal details – who you are where you live

-Don’t write your experience as a simple list of jobs titles and what you did; everyone knows that if your were in pack development you developed packs, if in sales you sold things – its not interesting.
+Don’t write your experience as a simple list of jobs titles and what you did; everyone knows that if you were in pack development you developed packs if in sales you sold things – it’s not interesting.

 For each of your roles identify and more importantly quantify your achievements, e.g. if you were in new pack introduction how many new packs did you handle? – in total and at any one time.
 If you were in general management what key financial achievement did the business make?
 Differentiate yourself from the other applicants, demonstrate your value.

-Very often employers go through CV’s and discard all the ones the don’t like first, then interview the best of those left, so you must be careful not to turn them off.
+Very often employers go through CV’s and discard all the ones they don’t like first, then interview the best of those left, so you must be careful not to turn them off.